RWS/studio-api-docs/articles/hints_tips/UsefulTips/UsefulTipsApiArticle.md

 # How to implement the Studio Useful Tips service

-The `RwsAppStore.UsefulTips.Service` is a service provider for updating the Useful Tips that are displayed in Trados Studio 2019+.
+The `RwsAppStore.UsefulTips.Service` is a service provider for updating the Useful Tips that are displayed in <var:ProductName>.

 ***